CleftClosure – The all-in-one-concept

-An optimum start to life:
+An optimal start to life:

-For this purpose elaborated animation summarizes the special features of this approach in just a few minutes and clarifies in the same time the advantages of this method in comparison to the traditional practice of longstanding, repetitive operations.In an animation the pre- and postoperative phase can be integrated and displayed.
-The 3D model provides the viewer a realistic orientation in the surgical events, thus contributing to a better understanding.
-To prepare the creation of the animation it was helpful to use avaible computertomographic scans and diverse photgraphic material, supplemented by sketches made in the operation room.
-The target group of the animated visualisation are young doctors who have a degree in medicine and dentistry, and now aspire to the field of maxillofacial surgery.
-It can be assumed therefore of a very thorough anatomical knowledge.
+The animation prepared for this purpose summarizes the special features of this procedure in a few minutes and at the same time illustrates the advantages of this method compared to several years of surgery cycles using conventional approaches.
+The animation can also integrate and show the pre- and post-operative phase.
+The 3D model provides the viewer with a realistic orientation in the surgical procedure and thus contributes to a better understanding.
+In preparation for the creative work, computer tomographic scans of the slit shape and a wide range of photographic material were available, supplemented by sketches made in the operating theatre.
+The target group of the visualization are young doctors who have a degree in medicine and dentistry and are now aiming for the field of maxillofacial surgery.
+Therefore a very profound anatomical knowledge can be assumed.

 Bernd Spiessl Symposium

-Cleft-Closure – The All-In-One-Concept
+CleftClosure – The All-In-One-Concept

 A 3D-animated design solution as part of a bachelor thesis in the field of Scientific Illustration